 Zend Server for IBM i Version 6 or higher running on any supported version of IBM i

-To run the Support Tool, please go to a 5250 command line and go to the Zend Server menu:
+To run the Support Tool, please log in with a *SECOFR class user profile, go to a 5250 command line, and go to the Zend Server menu:

 Zend Server 9: